My name is Elizabeth Conant, and I began writing these posts as a middle-aged, single mom to a precocious, funny seven year old boy named Elihu.

 In the life that late I led, I was married to a guitar player.
 I worked as a musician, singer and teacher.
 I was lucky to travel a fair amount and experienced a mixed bag of life adventures.
 My husband and I lived in Chicago for many years, and we enjoyed performing together for over two decades.

-After our chapter in Chicago’s near north suburbs, we moved to the cornfields of Dekalb, Illinois, where we bought and ran a small nightclub for a couple of years.
+After our chapter in Chicago’s near north suburbs, we moved to the cornfields of DeKalb, Illinois, where we bought and ran a small nightclub for a couple of years.
 We had a very young child and had planned for another.
 A move to this town, in which my husband taught part-time, seemed the perfect next step in our lives.

 My son has a rare congenital eye condition known as Achromatopsia.
 He sees no color, has poor acuity and is extremely light sensitive, so he must wear very dark glasses in order to function in the world.
 Legally, he is considered blind.
 Whenever I express my regret at his situation, he reminds me that it’s no big deal for him – he’s never known anything else.
-He says putting his glasses on is as routine for him as ‘putting on a pair of pants.
+He says putting his glasses on is as routine for him as putting on a pair of pants.
 Elihu has many times said “I will not let my excuse be my excuse”.
 As a mother I always wish the best for him – naturally I’d wish to improve his vision if it were possible – but as there is nothing more to be done, I must defer to his feelings on the matter.
 He’s a wise young man, and I’m proud of his resolve.
 Being low vision sure hasn’t stopped him from anything he’s set his sights on.
 (Elihu describes himself as an “aspiring overachiever”.)

 If you’d like to reach me personally, please email me at: firstname.lastname@example.org or you can view our current goings-on and contact us through our main clearinghouse site: elizabethconant.com